danielbodnar/awesome-stars/README.md

 ## rust

+- [oscartbeaumont/rspc](https://github.com/oscartbeaumont/rspc) - A blazingly fast and easy to use TRPC-like server for Rust.
 - [asyncapi/modelina](https://github.com/asyncapi/modelina) - A library for generating data models based on inputs such as AsyncAPI, OpenAPI, or JSON Schema documents.
 - [sniptt-official/monads](https://github.com/sniptt-official/monads) - 👻 Option, Result, and Either types for TypeScript; Inspired by Rust
 - [pyrossh/rust-embed](https://github.com/pyrossh/rust-embed) - Rust Macro which loads files into the rust binary at compile time during release and loads the file from the fs during dev.